TaitoUnited/taito-cli/docs/manual/04-configuration.md

 3. Push some changes to `feature/orders` branch and your application should be deployed automatically.

-#### Alternative environments
+### Alternative environments

 You can create a **canary environment** by renaming `canary` environment to `prod` at the beginning of the project specific configuration file (see the example below).
-This means that the canary release is deployed to the same namespace as production, and it also uses all the same resources as production (database, storage, 3rd party services).
+This means that the canary release is deployed to the same cluster and namespace as production, and it also uses all the same resources as production (database, storage, 3rd party services).

 ```
 # Environments